Ailinglaplap Atoll: History

 Captain Thomas Dennet of the British vessel Britannia sighted the atoll in 1797 on route from Australia to China and named it Lambert Island.

 The British merchant vessel Rolla sighted several islands in the Ratak and Ralik Chains.
 On 6 November 1803 she sighted islands at 7°12′N 166°40′E, which was possibly Ailinglaplap Atoll.
 The next day six canoes of friendly natives came off.
 Rolla had transported convicts from Britain to New South Wales and was on her way to Canton to find a cargo to take back to Britain.

-In 1884, the Empire of Germany claimed Ailinglaplap Atoll along with the rest of the Marshall Islands.
+In 1885, the German Empire claimed Ailinglaplap Atoll along with the rest of the Marshall Islands.
 A number of European trading stations were established on the islands to Ailingkaplap as part of the copra trade.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
 The base became part of the vast US Naval Base Marshall Islands.
 Following the end of World War II, it came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.

 There are currently 4 Iroijlaplap (or paramount chief) of Ailinglaplap.